F5CodeGuru/asm342/_build/html/_sources/module1/lab1/lab1.rst.txt

-Lab 1.1: Allowed URL List
+Lab 1.1: Ansible Policy Creation
 ----------------------------------------

-Task 1 - Explore the API using the TMOS Web Interface
+Task 1 - Using Ansible to create a ASM Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~